jul/scam/README.md

-# Scope Creep Amusing Technology
+# Scope Creep Amusing Methodology

 At the beginning it was a proof of concept of HTML as a declarative model (instead of SQL).